-- delays or difficulties in enrolling and retaining patients in our ongoing and planned clinical trials, and incurrence of additional costs as a result of any preclinical study and clinical trial delays and adjustments; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - shutdowns or continued business disruptions experienced by suppliers and other third parties with whom we conduct business; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of clinical trials;

-- interruption or delays of key clinical trial activities, such as clinical trial site monitoring and collecting sufficient clinical data, patient safety considerations or limitations on travel imposed or recommended by federal or state governments, employers and others; - other limitations on resources that would otherwise be focused on the conduct of our business or our current or planned clinical trials or preclinical research, including because of sickness, the desire to avoid contact with large groups of people or government restrictions; - delays in receiving approval from regulatory authorities to initiate our planned clinical trials; - delays in receiving the supplies, materials and services needed to conduct clinical trials and preclinical research or to support manufacturing activities of our business and that of our suppliers or contractors; - changes in clinical site policies and procedures for conducting clinical trials during the pandemic; - changes in regulations as part of a response to health epidemics or other outbreaks which may require us to change the ways in which our clinical trials are conducted and incur unexpected costs, or require us to discontinue the clinical trials altogether; and - delays in necessary interactions with regulators, ethics committees and other important agencies and contractors.
+- delays or difficulties in enrolling and retaining patients in our ongoing and planned clinical trials, and incurrence of additional costs as a result of any preclinical study and clinical trial delays and adjustments; - delays or difficulties in clinical site initiation, including difficulties in recruiting clinical site investigators and clinical site staff; - shutdowns or continued business disruptions experienced by suppliers and other third parties with whom we conduct business; - diversion of healthcare resources away from the conduct of clinical trials, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of clinical trials; - interruption or delays of key clinical trial activities, such as clinical trial site monitoring and collecting sufficient clinical data, patient safety considerations or limitations on travel imposed or recommended by federal or state governments, employers and others; - other limitations on resources that would otherwise be focused on the conduct of our business or our current or planned clinical trials or preclinical research, including because of sickness, the desire to avoid contact with large groups of people or government restrictions; - delays in receiving approval from regulatory authorities to initiate our planned clinical trials; - delays in receiving the supplies, materials and services needed to conduct clinical trials and preclinical research or to support manufacturing activities of our business and that of our suppliers or contractors; - changes in clinical site policies and procedures for conducting clinical trials during the pandemic; - changes in regulations as part of a response to health epidemics or other outbreaks which may require us to change the ways in which our clinical trials are conducted and incur unexpected costs, or require us to discontinue the clinical trials altogether; and - delays in necessary interactions with regulators, ethics committees and other important agencies and contractors.

 We are actively monitoring, evaluating, and responding to developments relating to COVID-19, including new strains of the disease that have emerged in certain locations, vaccination status both locally and globally, and changing restrictions on travel and other protocols as set forth by the Centers for Disease Control and Prevention and other government authorities.
 The extent to which COVID-19, including any variants that have emerged or may emerge in the future, or any other health epidemic impacts our results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of a particular virus and its variants and the actions to contain it or treat its impact, among others.
 We cannot at this time quantify or forecast the business impact of COVID-19, and there can be no assurance that we will be able to avoid a material impact on our business, financial condition and operating results from the spread of COVID-19 or its consequences, including disruption to our business and downturns in business sentiment generally or in our industry.
 In addition, the COVID-19 pandemic increases the likelihood and potential severity of other risks described in the "Risk Factors" section.
-In April 2023, President Biden signed legislation that ended the COVID-19 national emergency on May 11, 2023.
-The full impact of this termination of the national emergency and the wind-down of the public health emergency on FDA and other regulatory policies and operations are unclear.
+Although the COVID-19 national emergency ended on May 11, 2023, we can provide no assurance on the impact of any future public health concerns or related disruptions, including resurgence of COVID-19 cases, will have on our business or operations